With winter now firmly gripping the Upper Thumb and having an intense cold snap to boot it’s time to bring in the reinforcements. The Toddy.

 - Pour your dark steeped tea into the mug and stir.

 Garnish with a cinnamon stick or slice of orange.
 There are many variations to this so feel free to experiment.
-You may find it interesting that these basic ingredient are also the basis for America’s first cocktails.
+You may find it interesting that these basic ingredients are also the basis for America’s first cocktails.
 Adding tea was a common “soft” ingredient in powerful punches of the colonial era.
 Enjoy.